Microsoft EA Cost Optimization FAQs

 - Consolidation: As discussed, bringing more users or products into the EA (perhaps consolidating separate agreements or including more of your workforce) can bump you to the next level.
 Going from 2,300 to 2,500 users might move you from Level A to Level B, instantly applying a higher discount to all licenses.

-- Including more enterprise-wide products: The discount level is usually based on the number of qualified users/devices for enterprise products.
-If you add and license an enterprise product for everyone, you might count those users again and raise your level.
+- Including more enterprise-wide products: The discount level is typically based on the number of qualified users or devices for enterprise products.
+If you add and license an enterprise product for everyone, you may need to recalculate the number of users and potentially raise your level.
 (Though Microsoft typically uses a single count of qualified users for each level, it is not additive for each product.
 But adding a product for all users increases the deal’s value, indirectly strengthening negotiation for better discounts.)

-- Mergers/acquisitions: If you acquire a company, adding their users can boost your tier.
-If you divest, be mindful that it could reduce your tier at renewal, so you might negotiate to grandfather a higher discount despite a drop (not guaranteed, but you can try citing historical level).
+- Mergers and acquisitions: If you acquire a company, adding their users can help boost your tier.
+If you divest, be mindful that it could reduce your tier at renewal, so consider negotiating to grandfather a higher discount despite the drop (not guaranteed, but you can try citing your historical level).

-The impact is significant: e.g., Level A might be 15% off the list, Level B 20% off โ that 5% difference on millions of dollars of software is big savings.
-So, if youโre near a threshold, it might even be worth over-counting slightly at signing.
+The impact is significant: for example, Level A might be 15% off the list, and Level B 20% off – that 5% difference on millions of dollars of software is a substantial savings.
+So, if you’re near a threshold, it might even be worth over-counting slightly at signing.

 In summary, enterprise levels greatly influence cost by unlocking deeper discounts as you scale.
-To reach higher tiers, maximize the number of users/devices/products covered in your EA and consider consolidating all possible Microsoft spending under it.
+To reach higher tiers, maximize the number of users, devices, and products covered in your EA and consider consolidating all possible Microsoft spending under it.

 Q: What role do third-party advisors or SAM tools play in EA cost optimization?